AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: SlotBench: A Slot-Level Placement Benchmark

 \section{SlotBench: A Slot-Level Placement Benchmark}

-\stitle{Overview.} To evaluate structured slot-level reasoning for robotic placement, we introduce \textbf{SlotBench}, a simulation benchmark built in SAPIEN~\cite{mu2024robotwin,Xiang_2020_SAPIEN,chen2025robotwin}.
+\stitle{Overview.} To evaluate slot-level reasoning for robotic placement, we introduce \textbf{SlotBench}, a simulation benchmark built in RoboTwin~\cite{Xiang_2020_SAPIEN,chen2025robotwin}.
 SlotBench comprises nine task categories that test distinct forms of structured spatial reasoning for slot-level placement.
-Figure~\ref{fig:slotbench} provides a visualization of SlotBench.
+Fig.~\ref{fig:slotbench} provides a visualization of SlotBench.
 Unlike existing manipulation benchmarks that evaluate object-level goal completion, SlotBench isolates fine-grained slot selection under compositional language.
-To our knowledge, no benchmark specifically evaluates slot-level placement with explicit cell-level reasoning.
+To our knowledge, no benchmark specifically evaluates slot-level placement with explicit slot-level reasoning.
+Detailed task definitions and prompt examples are provided in the appendix.

-The nine task categories are detailed as follows. \textbf{\ding{182} Ordinal reasoning} requires understanding compositional row--column ordinal language to select the correct slot. \textbf{\ding{183} Size comparison} requires comparing relative slot sizes and selecting the slot that satisfies the size constraint. \textbf{\ding{184} Vertical reasoning} requires reasoning over vertical spatial attributes (e.g., highest or lowest) to identify the correct slot. \textbf{\ding{185} Distance reasoning} requires evaluating relative spatial distances to external objects to select the appropriate slot. \textbf{\ding{186} Compositional relational reasoning} requires chaining multiple relational constraints to identify the target slot. \textbf{\ding{187} Logical negation} requires correctly interpreting exclusionary constraints to eliminate invalid slots. \textbf{\ding{188} Vague language grounding} requires grounding underspecified or ambiguous language to a plausible and feasible slot. \textbf{\ding{189} Affordance reasoning} requires selecting a slot based on physical stability or functional suitability. \textbf{\ding{190} World-knowledge reasoning} requires leveraging external semantic knowledge to resolve references to real-world objects.

-\stitle{Data distribution.} SlotBench contains nine task categories with diverse scene configurations.
+\stitle{Benchmark composition.} SlotBench contains nine task categories with diverse scene configurations.
 Each task includes at least five randomized scenes with different tray geometries, resulting in at least 45 unique scene layouts in total.
 For each scene, we generate multiple language instructions (at least five variants) that describe the target slot for both the high-level module and the flat policy.
-Compared with common VLA benchmarks such as LIBERO~\cite{liu2023libero}, CALVIN~\cite{mees2022calvin}, and Simpler-Env~\cite{li2024simpler}, which emphasize object-level goal completion or continuous pose reaching, SlotBench targets discrete slot-level placement that requires structured spatial reasoning.
-Small changes in language or scene geometry can switch the target slot, making SlotBench well suited for evaluating reasoning-driven manipulation and compositional generalization.
+Compared with common VLA benchmarks\cite{liu2023libero,mees2022calvin,li2024simpler}, which emphasize object-level completion or continuous pose reaching, SlotBench targets discrete slot-level placement that requires structured spatial reasoning.
+Small changes in language or scene geometry can switch the target slot, making SlotBench well-suited for evaluating reasoning-driven manipulation and compositional generalization.